gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 ### Working with SQL

+An incredibly powerful option of PySpark DataFrames is that they can be queried with SQL.
-DataFrame and Spark SQL share the same execution engine so they can be interchangeably used seamlessly.
-For example, you can register the DataFrame as a table and run a SQL easily as below:
+For example, you can register a DataFrame as a table and run a SQL query on it easily as below:

 ```python
 df.createOrReplaceTempView("tableA")